 IP media gateways convert phone calls between legacy circuit-switched technologies and modern packet-switched technologies (aka VoIP).
 You can use gateways to connect legacy phone lines with your Asterisk system or to connect legacy phone systems with VoIP services and features.

-Digium has been in the VoIP gateway business since we started manufacturing cards in 2003.
-From the very beginning, clever people have used Digium cards, Asterisk, and ordinary computer hardware to build VoIP-to-TDM gateways.
+Sangoma has been in the VoIP gateway business since we started manufacturing cards in 2003.
+From the very beginning, clever people have used Sangoma cards, Asterisk, and ordinary computer hardware to build VoIP-to-TDM gateways.
 Just pop a card into a computer, install Linux, DAHDi, and Asterisk, and configure to taste.
 Not too difficult if you know Asterisk.
 Unfortunately, this solution has a few drawbacks.
 One of the biggest downsides of this scenario is the computer.
-Now, those of us at Digium love computers.
+Now, those of us at Sangoma love computers.
 In fact, much of the advantage of Asterisk is that it runs on ordinary computers.
 But, while general-purpose computers are great for some tasks, they tend to make poor appliances.
 They have moving parts (hard drives and fans) that wear out over time.
 They also burn up a lot of electricity, much of which is used to spin the hard drives and run the fans.

 Gateways are solid state devices without failure-prone moving parts.
 They are frequently used in cases where the Asterisk server does not have card slots, when Asterisk is run in a virtualized environment or when PSTN circuits need to connect with multiple Asterisk systems.
 Still have questions?
 Learn more here!